Performing Point-in-Polygon Joins for Store Catchments

 logging.basicConfig(level=logging.INFO, format="%(levelname)s: %(message)s")

-# 1. Load and validate catchment topologies
+# 1. Load and repair catchment topologies

 catchments = gpd.read_file(catchments_path)